minio/docs/source/administration/object-management/object-lifecycle-management.rst

 MinIO object transition supports use cases like moving aged data from MinIO clusters in private or public cloud infrastructure to low-cost private or public cloud storage solutions.
 MinIO manages retrieving tiered objects on-the-fly without any additional application-side logic.

-Use the :mc:`mc admin tier` command to create a remote target for tiering data that target.
+Use the :mc:`mc ilm tier add` command to create a remote target for tiering data to that target.
-You can then use the :mc-cmd:`mc ilm add --transition-days` command to transition objects to that tier after a specified number of calendar days.
+You can then use the :mc-cmd:`mc ilm rule add --transition-days` command to transition objects to that tier after a specified number of calendar days.

 .. versionadded:: RELEASE.2022-11-10T18-20-21Z